0%

 Using ice boots for horses to treat an injury

 If your horse does sustain an injury, it's often a good idea to use cold therapy to treat an acute injury.
 It can be used three to four times a day for a maximum of 40 minutes at a time.
 Ice is best used on acute injuries within the first two days of the injury happening.
 Catching an injury early and using ice boots can help reduce the severity and thus improve the healing chances of a soft-tissue injury.
-Click here to read more about what ice boots do for horses.
+Read more about what ice boots do for horses.

 Brittle hooves in horses and hard ground